Pobermeier/journi-country-finder/README.md

 ## Remarks

-Before we get started here are some remarks on this project for any Reviewer:

 - Instead of fetching the current position from the Geolocation API on the server-side I've moved this functionality to the client.
 I've understood from the project requirements that this is a valid alternative.
 The position gets fetched once on the first page load (after that it will be cached by react-query until the next page load) and will be passed to the backend as part of any search requests.
 Should the API rate limit of the Geo-API be reached (25 calls per minute from one IP) I use hardcoded values as a fallback.
 - I've implemented the API-endpoint as a POST-request, as in a real world scenario I would consider the user's location as privacy-sensitive information that should not be "leaked" inside of query-params.
 - I wanted to have for the search input a fully accessible component (screen reader accessible + proper keyboard usage) to provide the best possible user experience.
 As implementing all of these features would not fit into the given timeframe I've opted for a third party (headless UI) component to implement an accessible Combobox-pattern.
 I've added addtional features on top like showing any errors to the user, a notification for the user if there are no results found and a loading-indicator during data-fetching.
 Also the user input is getting debounced for 300ms so that the backend does not get hit on every keystroke.